tbenade/wercker-devcenter/source/articles/steps/guide.md

 The `name` option is default for every step and it allows the user to specify the logical name for that step.
-In the example above `filename` and `content` are `create-file` specific option.
+In the example above `filename` and `content` are `create-file` specific options.
 The value from options can be retrieved with the `get_option` function:

     filename=`get_option filename`